developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<BadLinkURI value="file://%INSTALLDIR%/badlink.html"/>

 ### EnableSSL3
-**Applies to WM/CE with Zebra Webkit only**.
+**Applies only to WM/CE with Zebra Webkit**.
 Controls whether Secure Sockets Layer v3.0 will be used.
 The Zebra Webkit is shipped with SSL3 disabled by default to protect against the POODLE attack vulnerability.

 **Possible Values**: